Netatwork-de/aurelia-i18n-tools/docs/i18n-json-data.md

 	"<filename>": {
 		// Every source entry contains an object with translations:
 		"content": {
-			// The full i18n key:
+			// The absolute i18n key:
 			"<key>": {
 				// The default english translation that is extracted from the source code:
 				"content": "<english content>",